 High concentration of atmosphere aerosol associated with the rapid economic growth, urbanization and industrialization has become a major environmental concern in China.
-Aerosol particles especially fine particles (PM{2.5}) have large impacts on human health,

-- natural ecosystem, weather and climate, radiative balance and the self-purification capacity of troposphere (Jacobson, 2001; Tie and Cao, 2009).
-As a result, a large number of studies have been conducted to investigate the sources, chemical and physical properties, and evolution processes of aerosol particles at urban and rural sites in China during the last decade (Cao et al., 2007; Wu et al., 2007; He et al., 2011; Gong et al., 2010; Human et al., 2010; Wu et al., 2010; The manufer abaution processes - 10 2012; Huang et al., 2012, 2013; Sun et al., 2013).
-The results showed that fine particles are mainly composed of organics, sulfate, nitrate, ammonium, mineral dust, and black carbon.
-The sources of organic aerosol (OA) were also characterized and various OA factors from distinct sources were identified including primary OA (POA), e.g., hydrocarbon-like OA (HOA), cooking OA (COA), biomass burning OA (BBOA) and coal - 15 combustion OA (CCOA), and secondary OA (SOA), e.g., semi-volatile oxygenated OA (SV-OOA) and low volatility OOA (LV-OOA) (Huang et al., 2010, 2011; Sun et al., 2010; He et al., 2011; Xu et al., 2014a).
-While previous studies significantly improve our understanding on the sources and chemical properties of aerosol particles, they were mainly conducted in developed areas in China, including Beijing-Tianjin-Hebei, Pearl 20 River Delta and Yangtze River Delta.
+Aerosol particles, especially fine particles (PM{2.5}), have large impacts on human health, the natural ecosystem, weather and climate, radiative balance and the selfpurification capacity of the troposphere (Jacobson, 2001; Tie and Cao, 2009).
+As a result, a large number of studies have been conducted to investigate the sources, chemical and physical properties and evolution processes of aerosol particles at urban and rural sites in China during the last decade (Cao et al., 2007; Wu et al., 2007; He et al., 2011; Gong et al., 2012; Huang et al., 2013; Sun et al., 2013, 2015; Jiang et al., 2015).
+The results showed that fine particles are mainly composed of organics, sulfate, nitrate, ammonium, mineral dust and black carbon.
+The sources of organic aerosol (OA) were also characterized and various OA factors from distinct sources were identified, including primary OA (POA), e.g., hydrocarbon-like OA (HOA), cooking OA (COA), biomass burning OA (BBOA) and coal combustion OA (CCOA); and secondary OA (SOA), e.g., semi-volatile oxygenated OA (SV-OOA) and low-volatility OOA (LV-OOA) (Huang et al., 2010, 2011; Sun et al., 2010, 2014; He et al., 2011; Xu et al., 2014a).
+While previous studies significantly improve our understanding on the sources and chemical properties of aerosol particles, they were mainly conducted in developed areas in China, including Beijing-Tianjin-Hebei, Pearl River Delta and Yangtze River Delta.